Section A. Introduction

 Information collected if you only browse this site.

-- The type of browser and operating system used;
+- Technology information, such as the browser and operating system used;

 - The date and time;